Dirac operators in tensor categories and the motive of quaternionic modular forms: Abstract

 \section{Abstract}

 We define a motive whose realizations afford modular forms (of arbitrary weight) on an indefinite division quaternion algebra.
 This generalizes work of Iovita--Spiess to odd weights in the spirit of Jordan--Livn\'e.
-It also generalizes a construction of Scholl to indefinite division quaternion algebras.
+It also generalizes a construction of Scholl to indefinite division quaternion algebras, and provides the first motivic construction of new-subspaces of modular forms.